Namibian Marine Corps: Rapid Reaction Force

-A Light infantry unit responsible for protection of static, forward and naval bases.
+A marine light infantry unit responsible for protection of static, FOB and naval bases.

 Marine Corps Infantry Battalion

-The Marine Corps Infantry Battalion is the unit responsible for undertaking armed marine operations.
+The Marine Corps Infantry Battalion is the unit responsible for undertaking amphibious warfare operations.
 A full marine battalion has been raised initially from a single company.

 Service Support Company

 Service support company provides direct and indirect sustainment services to the Marine Battalion as it conducts operations.

 Support service offered by the sub-unit includes but not limited to: